 Conversational commerce refers to the interaction between a customer and a business through digital messaging and voice-assisted technology.
 It can take the form of a live chat with a customer service representative, an automated chatbot, or a combination of both.
 Some examples of conversational commerce tools include Tidio, Livechat.com, Drift, and HubSpot Live Chat.

 Conversational commerce is a fast and easy form of communication that focuses on being ready to help whenever needed.
-Customers can message a business and receive an instant response instead of sitting on hold on the phone or submitting a web form and waiting for a reply.
+Customers can message a business and receive an instant response instead of sitting on hold on the phone or using online forms and waiting for a reply.

 Take a look at how personal audio brand Skullcandy uses chat to answer a question about product returns and initiate the return process.

 While ecommerce provides convenient shopping 24/7, most customers must navigate online stores on their own, searching inventory for the right product and finding return policy information.
 A fine-tuned website makes this experience easier, but conversational commerce, when optimized, takes the customer by the hand and guides them through the purchasing journey.
 Customers can learn about products, get assistance, and even complete purchases with a few quick taps.

 This strategy can best be compared to the face-to-face interaction you receive in-store with a friendly sales associate.
 The presence of a chatbox on a website or Facebook page adds a personal, conversational touch that’s previously been lacking in a digital experience.

 Here’s what conversational commerce looks like in practice: